 If you are accountable for key business objectives, either as an individual or as the leader of a team, the BSB60420 Advanced Diploma of Leadership and Management is the qualification for you.
 It has been designed for those professionals who are required to apply specialised leadership and management knowledge and skills and enables them to effectively leverage their professional experience.
 It is also designed to enable you to apply creative and conceptual skills, express ideas, and respond appropriately to complex problems.

 The English Language competency must be current.

 Entry requirements will be checked at enrolment in line with the Southern Cross School of Business Student Selection and Enrolment Policy and Procedures.

 Assessment marking system:

-The resources available to students are in the form of PowerPoint slides on each unit, Learner’s Guide or Student Workbook, access to ‘Handout’ folders in the Student online portal, which will contain handouts under each of the unit’s assessment resources.
+Southern Cross School of Business will provide its students with access to a wide range of learning resources.
+Some of those resources have been developed in-house whereas some other resources have been purchased from reputable resource providers available in the market.
+The resources available to students are in the form of Power point slides on each unit, Learner’s Guide or Student Workbook, access to ‘Handout’ folders in the Student online portal, which will contain handouts under each of the unit’s assessment resources.
 All students will be given the opportunity to obtain the soft copies of available resources, should they desire.

 RPL/Credits may be offered to any Learner who can provide evidence of competency for the units offered within this qualification.

 NB: RPL and Credit Transfer must be processed and approved before the starting of the course.

 The following units of competency are required for the completion of this course.

 Total number of units = 10